NirbhayBawankule/python-message-encoder/README.md

 Reverses short words (less than 3 characters)

-Decodes the message back to the original form
+Decodes messages back to the original form

-💠 How to Use
+## 💻 How to Use

-Run the project using any Python environment (like Jupyter Notebook or a Python IDE):

-python message_encoder.py
+You can run this project in any Python environment, such as:

+Jupyter Notebook (recommended for beginners)

+Python file in an IDE (VS Code, PyCharm, etc.)

+Run the notebook

-Or open the message_encoder.ipynb notebook and run the cells.
+Just open message_encoder.ipynb and run the cells.

-You'll be prompted to enter a message.
 Example:

 Input: